AshikPapanna/DevOn/README.md

 Navigate to the DevOn.API folder in cmd and run "dotnet run"

 # URL
-Once its start running at  http://localhost:4040/ after this serve the UI application.
+The application will start running at  http://localhost:4040/, After this serve the UI application.